Insurers Cover Fewer Drugs, Leaving Some Patients Struggling To Get Needed Treatments

 It took years for Leslie Miller to find the prescription drug that worked for her.
 But in December, she got a letter from her insurer that the medicine would no longer be covered by her insurance plan starting January 1.

-"My heart started racing immediately," says Miller, a graduate teaching assistant in Oklahoma State University's sociology department.
+"My heart started racing immediately," says Miller, a graduate teaching assistant in the University of Oklahoma's sociology department.
 "I've had this happen before and it's scary."

 Miller, 42, of Lawton, Okla., was diagnosed with cancer when she was a teenager in the 1990s.
 She underwent nine surgeries in four years.
 Although she's cancer-free today, her treatment left her with nerve damage that hindered her ability to go to the bathroom.
 A drug called Linzess helped.
 With a manufacturer's coupon, she was able to get the medicine for as little as $30 a month.